hov1417/picotcpls/t/ipmininet/readme_for_figure_app_migration.md

 file tcpls_migration_goodput then needs to be feeded to the plot script.
 You can simply move them in pretty_plotify/results/ directory on the paper's repository.
-Do not forget to either edit the --event_at in plots.sh, or to call yourself plot_migration.py
+Do not forget to either edit the --event_at in plots.sh, or to call yourself plot_migration.py with appropriate inputs.